 Certain scripts can lead to slow web page operation due to latency and other performance issues.
 Aside from blocking these scripts from firing outright, continual assessment of which vendors are deploying scripts across your digital properties (using tools like Ghostery), as well as analysis of the scripts themselves, are crucial efforts that afford you insight into your customer experience online.

-A solid 1st party data governance strategy can give a business a leg up in their industry by ensuring valuable information about its customers stays out of the hands of competitors.
-If you’re looking for a partner who can help manage data collection, analysis, deployment and privatization, contact us today.
+A solid first-party data governance strategy can give a business a leg up in their industry by ensuring valuable information about its customers stays out of the hands of competitors.
+If you’re looking for a partner who can help manage data collection, analysis, deployment, and privatization, contact us today.